aldryd/arduino/README.md

 ## ArcReactor
 The ArcReactor program is used to power a NeoPixel ring with a GEMMA microcontroller.
 Build instructions can be found on the [Adafruit website](https://learn.adafruit.com/superhero-power-plant/overview).

+## BoogieBot
+Using 6 NeoPixel strips (8 LEDs each), this is setup to cycle through some cool patterns for a Halloween costume known as the BoogieBot 4000.